Why Smart Thermostats Are Worth It

 - Day: Set up at least 7 degrees, if no one is there.

 - Evening: Cooler than 78 degrees.

 - Sleep: Set up at least 4 degrees.

-To sum up, you don't have to get a smart thermostat to save on your energy bill.
-All you need is a programmable thermostat, but it's important to note that any savings may come at the cost of your comfort and convenience.
+As you can see, you don’t have to buy a smart thermostat to spend less on your energy bill.
+All you need is a programmable thermostat, but it’s important to note that any savings may come at the cost of your comfort and convenience.

 - 10-12% on your heating bill

 - $131 to $145 on your energy bill annually